 At this point, I was debating the merits of continuing to keep score but decided to record the nine and move on.
-The next couple of holes were a struggle.
-I caught fire and had a good middle run until the 16th hole.
-I was lucky to pull off a seven on an easy par five.
+The next couple of holes were a struggle, but finally woke up and had a good run in the middle.
+The 16th hole took me down a bit with some remarkably bad shots.

 The hole was 165 yards away, downhill, and to the right.
-My three friends, of course, had hit three very nice shots.
+My three friends, of course, had hit three nice shots.
 I stepped up with an eight-iron feeling that I did not have much to lose.
 I hit the sweet spot and killed it.
 But it was clearly going to be too long.
 The ball was drifting to the right and headed off the back of the green.
 It was one of those bittersweet moments of feeling like I had hit the perfect shot but still needed some luck just to salvage the hole.
-However, when the ball landed, it took a bounce, hit the flag, and dropped in the hole.
+The ball landed, took one bounce, directly hit the flag and dropped into the hole.

 I will never forget that moment.
 Everyone started to cheer.
 I was not sure that it had really happened.
 We could not stop yelling.
 The rest of my life seemed somewhat small.
 The best part was that I was able share it with my friends.
 Even as I am writing this story, the memory of that event still gives me chills.
 There are not words to describe the depth of enjoyment and pleasure I felt that day.
-One of my friends in the group gave me a plaque with a picture, the ball, and the scorecard commemorating the experience.
+One my playing partners gave me a beautiful plaque with a picture, the ball, and the scorecard commemorating the experience.

-Even though I am not a good golfer, after taking so many lessons, I do have a lot of understanding of the golf swing.
-I have taught over a dozen people to play, most of whom have surpassed me.
+Even though I am not a good golfer, after taking so many lessons, I have a reasonable understanding of the golf swing.
+I have taught over a dozen people to play, most of whom have long surpassed me.
 One of those people is my best friend, who is my golfing buddy most weekends.
 We have a great time relaxing and coaching each other.
 My only solace as I routinely watch him beat me is that he must have had a great teacher.
-He has somehow gotten my wife hooked on the game and she has enjoyed him working with her swing.

 As we headed over to the course, I had some anxiety about the situation.
 I have learned over the years that no one cares about your golf score except you.
 But most experienced golfers care about the pace of play.
 I have difficulty enjoying a round when the group in front of us is holding up play.
 However, my frustration level can become extreme if I am in a group that is holding up the rest of the course.
 His wife had never been on a golf course and my wife had only been on one a couple of times.
 Somehow, we decided to have a friendly competition and keep score between the families.
 Golfers know that any competition slows the game down and I did not think that this was a great idea.
 As I was only one out of four, with one of the others being my wife, I lost that discussion.

-Now, I am not sure what to do.
-As much pleasure that I had etched into my mind from my first hole-in-one, I have just frustration burned into my head with the second hole-in-one.
-As I am sitting here writing this story and thinking about that moment, it causes me to feel a pit in my stomach.
+The contrast between the two experiences was dramatic.
+As much pleasure that I had etched into my mind from my first hole-in-one, I have only frustration burned into my head with the second hole-in-one.
+Even as I am sitting here writing this story and thinking about that moment, it causes me to feel a pit in my stomach.